ComradOrg/Comrad/README.md

 bash <(curl -s https://komrade.app/run)
 ```

 [That](https://komrade.app/run)'s a shortcut to [this auto-installer script](https://github.com/Komrade/Komrade/blob/master/script/install).
-It installs Komrade in a virtual Python environment in the folder ```komrade``` in your home directory.
+It installs Komrade in a virtual Python environment in the folder "komrade" in your home directory.

 ### Run